banderson623/ProjectSpudnik/README.md

-# Project Spudnick
 An n-week long project to build a pneumatic computer controlled potato canon as an introduction to physics, electricity, circuits and coding.
 This is geared toward middle school aged students.
 I am not a teacher and this is my first attempt at something like this.

 Read more over at [http://bitbyteyum.com](http://bitbyteyum.com).

+---

 # The Project – Spudnick

-I needed to find a project that would be interesting to middle school boys, so I gravitated toward explosions and projectiles[^boom].
+I needed to find a project that would be interesting to middle school boys, so I gravitated toward explosions or projectiles.

 What I’ve settled a progressive build out of a **pneumatic potato gun**.
 Each sectionwe will be reading, talking about and _hopefully_ build an experiment to explore the idea.